Ozia112/POO_Project/(C)Requeriments/functional_requirement.md

-System Requirements: Locker Rental and Product Sales Manager Functional Requirements (RF)
+# System Requirements: Locker Rental and Product Sales Manager

-1. Locker Rental Management
+## Functional Requirements (FR)

-FR1.
-The system must allow registering a locker rental with customer details, start time, and duration.
+**FR1.** Register and manage locker rentals including customer data, start time, duration, and status

-FR2.
-The system must automatically calculate the remaining rental time based on the start time and duration.

-FR3.
-The system must allow extending the rental time of a locker (up to a maximum of 15 minutes without extra charge).

-FR4.
-The system must allow canceling an active rental.

-FR5.
-The system must allow applying discounts to a rental.

-FR6.
-The system must allow finishing a locker rental and marking the locker as available.
+**FR2.** End or cancel (feedback request) a rental and mark the locker as available (prevent double booking)

-2. Locker Availability Management

-FR7.
-The system must visually display the status of each locker (available, rented, in cleaning/maintenance).

-FR8.
-The system must prevent double booking of the same locker.

-3. Product Sales Management

-FR9.
-The system must allow registering product sales from a separate tab.

-FR10.
-The system must allow applying discounts to products.

-FR11.
-The system must be able to link a sale to a customer who has rented a locker.

-4. History and Reports

-FR12.
-The system must record a history of daily rentals and sales.

-FR13.
-The system must allow consulting past daily income reports from rentals and sales.

-FR14.
-The system must be able to generate tables in formats (to be defined: PDF, Excel, .txt).

-5. Settings and Administration
+**FR3.** Apply discounts or promotions to services
+**FR4.** Saves record product sales and link them to customers with active rentals

-FR15.
-The system must allow editing rental rates and product prices from an administration panel.
+**FR5.** Manage pricing: edit rental rates and product prices from the admin panel

-FR16.
-The system must allow registering new products for sale.
+**FR6.** Register all financial transactions (rentals, sales, payments)
+**FR7.** Generate and view daily income and transaction history
+**FR8.** Export reports or accounting data to Excel format
+**FR9.** Provide a visual interface showing locker status and sales summary